 Why Do I Hear Liquid Sloshing In My Stomach?

-You hear the liquid sloshing in your stomach because your muscle walls contract to mix the food.
+You hear the liquid sloshing in your stomach because your muscle walls contract when you mix the food.
 One of the most common causes is simply the intake of too much liquid—either through drinking or eating something mostly made up of water, like soup.

 Another common reason is when you have a lot of gas trapped in your digestive system.
-And finally, medical conditions can cause fluid to accumulate in your abdomen, including ascites (fluid buildup caused by liver disease) and ovarian cancer.
+Finally, medical conditions can cause fluid to accumulate in your abdomen, including ascites (fluid buildup caused by liver disease) and ovarian cancer.

 Or you could have swallowed air.
 This is common for people who eat or drink quickly, chew gum, smoke, or wear loose dentures.
 Your body may also try to get rid of the air by burping.